evilsocket/pwnagotchi/README.md

 **NOTE:** The software **requires bettercap compiled from master**.

+## Why

+For hackers to learn reinforcement learning, WiFi networking and have an excuse to take a walk more often.

 ## Documentation

 **THIS IS STILL ALPHA STAGE SOFTWARE, IF YOU DECIDE TO TRY TO USE IT, YOU ARE ON YOUR OWN, NO SUPPORT WILL BE PROVIDED, NEITHER FOR INSTALLATION OR FOR BUGS**